Woolston House – Loddiswell, Nr. Kingsbridge, Devon.

 The waterfall feature was built up to level with an opening.
-A piece of old slate that was found on site was set in at the height which was going to be the new water level for the pond.
+A piece of old slate that was found on site was set into this opening at the height which would determine the new water level for the pond.

 Once this was almost complete, we could then finish off tying in the retaining wall into the waterfall feature.

 And then we began sweeping the retaining wall up around the other side of the pond.
 Now that the pond walls were getting higher, so did the water level.
 Water from the natural spring had been continually running into the pond area since the start of the work.
 By keeping the ‘Gate Valve’ open, we could now control the water levels within the pond.